How much does a Counselor - Dormitory make in the United States?

 -

-Genetics Counselor provides genetic counseling and education to individuals and families at risk for hereditary disorders.
+Genetics Counselor provides genetic counseling and education to individuals and families.
 Obtains and analyzes family medical history to identify patients at risk for specific disorders or syndromes.
-Being a Genetics Counselor recommends genetic testing as warranted and counsels patients on test results, treatment and alternative coping methods.
-May provide crisis intervention as needed.
-Additionally, Genetics Counselor requires a master's degree of Genetic Counseling.
-Typically reports to a manager or director.
-Requires board certification from the American Board of Genetic Counseling (ABGC) or American Board of Medical Genetics (ABMG).
-Typically requires a state license to practice.
-Genetics Counselor's years of experience requirement may be unspecified.
-Certification and/or licensing in the position's specialty is the main requirement.
+Being a Genetics Counselor explains testing options, benefits, and limitations.
+Recommends genetic testing as warranted and counsels patients on test results, treatment, and alternative coping methods.
+Additionally, Genetics Counselor may provide crisis intervention as needed.
+Requires a master's degree in genetics counseling.
+Requires certification as a Certified Genetic Counselor (CGC) from the American Board of Genetic Counseling (ABGC).
+Typically reports to a manager.
+The Genetics Counselor work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+To be a Genetics Counselor typically requires 4-7 years of related experience.
 View Genetics Counselor SalaryAlternate Job Titles:Genetics Counselor- Board Certified

 -